 Despite the unexpectedly quick agreement with the UK at the end of 2020, there will be significant cuts as far as preference calculations are concerned.
 For example, the UK no longer benefits from the 40 valid free trade agreements negotiated by the EU on behalf of the member states.
 Now, one might think that this is a purely British problem.
 But in our globalized industry, such a far-reaching change is not without consequences for the entire economy and its production and supply chains.
 Many German companies are more closely linked to the British economy than one might think.

-Loss of EU origin of goods
+Loss of EU origin

-Cancellation of preference statement may be necessary
+Revocation of preference statement possibly necessary

-This necessitates a revaluation of these products and companies have to recalculate.
+This will necessitate a reassessment of these products and companies will have to recalculate.
 In the worst case, the product loses its preference after the inclusion of the UK materials.
 As a consequence, the companies have to revoke the preference statements they have made so far – which means a very high bureaucratic effort.

-Solution concept for GENESYS users
+Solution for GENESYS users

 For all users of our preference calculation solution GENESYS to behave correctly with the system and their statements from 01 January 2021, we have developed a Brexit wizard with version 18.104.22.168, which automatically performs the necessary steps for customers:

-- Address data adjusted accordingly,
+- Cleaned up address data accordingly,

 - adjusted the validity of supplier declarations accordingly and deactivated their extension if necessary,